Pacific Gas and Electric Company: Chronology

+Loan from US Department of Energy

+In December 2024, the U.S. Department of Energy's Loan Programs Office announced it would extend a $15 billion (US) low-interest loan to support the modernization of PG&E’s hydroelectric power structure.
+This investment also will enhance transmission lines critical for renewable energy integration, data center operations, and the growing fleet of electric vehicles.
+Initially requested as a $30 billion (US) loan, the amount was reduced due to concerns over the company’s repayment capacity.
+As the largest loan ever sanctioned by the DOE Energy Loans Program, this represents key funding for PG&E, particularly as it navigates the aftermath of its complex bankruptcy proceedings and legal challenges related to California's wildfires.

 Other information

 On January 14, 2019, following the departure of CEO Geisha Williams, who had led the corporation since 2017; PG&E corporation announced that it was filing for Chapter 11 bankruptcy in response to the financial challenges associated with catastrophic wildfires that had occurred in Northern California, in 2017 and 2018.

-On January 15, 2019 PG&E stated it did not intend to make the semiannual interest payment of $21.6 million on its outstanding 5.40 percent Senior Notes, due January 15, 2040, which has a total capital value of $800 million.
+On January 15, 2019, PG&E stated it did not intend to make the semiannual interest payment of $21.6 million on its outstanding 5.40 percent Senior Notes, due January 15, 2040, which has a total capital value of $800 million.
 Under the indenture, the company had a 30-day grace period (expired on February 14, 2019) to make the interest payment, before triggering a default event.

 PG&E Corporation filed for bankruptcy on January 29, 2019.
 The company's disclosure statement was approved on March 17, 2020.

 According to Cbonds, the company has 32 bond issues, and their outstanding amount is approximately equal to $17.5 billion.
 PG&E expects procedures to take two years.
 In April, as the bondholders crafted a plan to bring the company out of bankruptcy, Governor Gavin Newsom expressed his concern that new board members would have little knowledge of California and lack expertise in how to run a utility safely.

 In April 2019, PG&E announced a new CEO and management team, led by former head of Progress Energy Inc and the Tennessee Valley Authority Bill Johnson, that would assume charge of the company, as it went through bankruptcy.

 On November 1, 2019, Governor Newsom issued a statement calling upon PG&E to reach a "consensual resolution" to the bankruptcy case, intending to convene a meeting of PG&E Corporation's executives and stockholders, as well as wildfire victims.
 If an agreement could not be reached, the State of California "will not hesitate to step in and restructure the utility".
 A week prior, Newsom had declared PG&E's "greed and mismanagement", along with the utility's lack of focus on hardening its grid and under-grounding its transmission lines in vulnerable areas, as reasons for its inability to deliver electricity and the shutdowns.
 "They simply did not do their job," said Newsom.